}

 Do I need an app to scan a QR code?

 No. Every iPhone running iOS 11 or later (released September 2017) and most Android phones running Android 9 or later (released August 2018) can scan QR codes using the built-in Camera app.
 No separate download is needed.
 Virtually all smartphones sold since 2019 include native QR scanning.
+For a deeper look at why scanner apps still exist and the problems they can cause, see do you need a QR code scanner app.

 Where is the QR code scanner on my phone?

 On iPhone, it's in the Camera app.
-Just open the Camera and point it at the code.
+Just open Camera and point it at the code.
 You can also add Code Scanner to your Control Center through Settings.
 On Android, open the Camera app or use Google Lens through the Google app.

 Can I scan a QR code from a photo or screenshot?